-The Baltimore region is designated as "marginal" nonattainment for the 2015 8-hour ozone standard.
+The Baltimore region is designated as "moderate" nonattainment for the 2015 8-hour ozone standard.
 The standard is 0.070 parts per million (ppm).
-This designation became effective August 3, 2018.
-The region had one year to perform a conformity determination for this NAAQS.
-This requirement was met on time in 2018.
-On April 13, 2022, EPA posted a proposed rule in the Federal Register proposing to determine the Baltimore region failed to attain the 2015 ozone standard by the attainment date of August 3, 2021, with a design value of 72 ppb.
-The effect of failing to attain by the attainment date is that the Baltimore region will be reclassified to "moderate" nonattainment upon the effective date of the final reclassification notice.
+This designation became effective November 7, 2022.
+The region failed to attain the marginal nonattainment standard by the attainment date of August 3, 2021, so was reclassified as moderate nonattainment.
+The new attainment date is August 3, 2024, but attainment must be demonstrated by the last full ozone season prior to the attainment date, which is August 2023.
+The region has one year to perform a conformity determination for this NAAQS.